russelljjarvis/ScienceAccessibility/README.md

 If Docker is installed on the base OS, git clone this repository, and assuming the file build.sh is chmod +x , run: `bash build.sh` to perform the dockerbuild.
 To run the jupyter notebook over docker, enter the docker environment interactively in one of two ways, via a bash shell, or via an ipython notebook or and then launch python via BASH in Linux as follows:

+Warning: This Docker environment is currently 11.5GB, however it contains some non trivial scraping tools.

 ```BASH
 docker login your_user_name@dockerhub.com